credibledoc/credible-doc/substitution-doc/src/main/resources/template/doc/README.md

 # Module substitution-doc
-This module generates a documentation for the placeholder-substitution module.
+This module generates a documentation for the [placeholder-substitution](../README.md) module.
+This document is also generated by the `substitution-doc` module.

 ## Usage
 Checkout from Github